vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 But even if you decide for any other Static site generator, the principal should be prety much the same.

 #### Markdown - the base of content
 There must happen two things with the content you write.
-It must be somehowwwritten and it must be rendered.
+It must be somehow written and it must be somehow rendered.
+The rendering at the end is going to be in HTML, there is not any other choise.
+But to write you content directly in the HTML

 The content is base of the blog and must be somehow written.